Thematic Course: Ecology and Management of Forests and other Semi-natural Ecosystems

 - Type of assessment details

-Part-exams (written assignment + oral examination) are not weighted, and an overall assessment is given.
+The written assignment and the oral examination are not weighted, and an overall assessment is given.

 - All aids allowed